josewails/Pirebase/README.md

 This is a fork of the original [Pyrebase](https://github.com/thisbejim/Pyrebase) library which has been inactive for a while now.

+## New Changes
++ Use [gcloud-auth](https://google-auth.readthedocs.io/en/latest/) for authentication in place of the deprecated Oauth2Client.
++ Update all other packages to their latest versions
++ Add ability to upload/download strings using the Storage class.

 ## Installation

 ```bash